mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 {{<img src="ffplay-screenshot.jpg" alt="Screenshot of ffplay rendering video stream from LKV373A" caption="Rendering the video stream from the LKV373A with ffplay" maxWidth="800px">}}

-Quickly, I had my first taste of the problem that would dog me throughout the project: latency.
-There was almost a one-second delay between the target computer and the the video stream on my desktop.
+This was the first taste of a problem that would dog me throughout the project: latency.
+There was almost a one-second delay between the target computer and the the video playback on my desktop.

 {{<img src="lkv373a-latency.jpg" alt="Photo of Lenkeng LKV373A HDMI extender" caption="The LKV373A introduced 838 milliseconds of latency before any re-encoding." maxWidth="600px">}}

 I tried playing around with ffplay's many command-line flags to speed up the stream, but I never pushed past 800 milliseconds.
 And that was on my desktop with its high-end GPU and CPU.
-It didn't give me much hope for low-latency capturing and rebroadcasting from a scrappy little Raspberry Pi.
+It didn't bode well for performance-wise for my scrappy little Raspberry Pi.

 Fortunately, I found a better solution by complete coincidence.